amfairley/nunisi/DEV.md

 The philosophy of continuous integration and continuous deployment was at the forefront of my mind during the development of this project.<br>
 Version control was achieved using Git and all the information for this project has been stored in this repository on GitHub.
 Though not strictly continuous integration, version control and continuous integration are synergistic and have a large overlap in terms of project management.
 The repository was not shared with any other developers for this single developer project, so a shared repository and necessary continuous integration practices such as automated builds were not require, although automated tests were implemented as part of the Test Driven Development of this website and would be a key part of CI/CD for a team of developers.<br>
 Please see my [GitHub Project](https://github.com/users/amfairley/projects/9) for the tracking of tasks across the project.
 GitHub projects was used to track the development of this website, allowing tasks to be created, converted to an issue to link them to the GitHub repository and to assign a member of the team the task.
 As this project was completed as a single developer team, I assigned all of the tasks to myself.
 In a multi-developer team, this software would allow the scrum leader to assign tasks and ensure that no two developers are working on the same aspect of the project in isolation. <br>
-To create a GitHub project, you will need a [GitHub](https://github.com/) account.
-From your profile page you can access your projects from the taskbar at the top.
-It is the third selection after “Overview” and “Repositories”.
-Help with creating a project can be found [here](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project).
-When assigning tasks in my project I used the [MoSCoW](https://www.marketing-logic.com/salesforce/the-moscow-method/) method; a way of prioritising tasks by assigning them Must, Should, Could, or Would.
-This allowed me to concentrate on core components of the project and build up from there.

 ## Development Environment
 Here are the steps that I took to set up my local development environment in order to provided guidance to unfamiliar users with how to set up their own local development environment.